 You can definitely do Baja cheaper, if you take buses and camp and don’t go out as much.
 We had a great honeymoon and feel pretty content with the bang we got for our buck.

 When you cross the border into Mexico, all of the stresses and worries of hectic United States living evaporate, leaving you instantly refreshed and rejuvenated.
 Do you stay feeling so awesome after hitting your first pothole, the first American tourist that flies past you over 100mph, the first time soldiers with machine guns are digging through your car?
-Here is a quick recap of problems, suggestions, annoyances, and misconceptions so you know what to expect on your road trip through Baja, Mexico.
+Here is a quick recap of problems, suggestions, annoyances, and misconceptions and general Baja Mexico Road Trip Advice.

 -If you drive into Mexico your car insurance is no longer valid.
 You can buy Mexican insurance at the border and there are several different options.
 Since we have an old dumpy car, we got the cheapest available plan, $6 per day which would at least keep us out of prison in the event of a fender bender.
 No one ever asked if we had this or not and I think a lot of travelers skip it.
 I wouldn’t take my chances.